ansemjo/makerelease/README.md

   - create a new container from a [Golang] template with fixed version
   - install software commonly required for building
   - set up environment and paths like `WORKDIR`, `RELEASEDIR` and `TEMPDIR`
-  - put the `makerelease.sh` script in place and mark is as the entrypoint
+  - put the `makerelease.sh` script in place and mark it as the entrypoint
 - `makerelease.sh`
   - read a tar archive with the project source code from stdin and extract
     - optionally perform decompression